kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

  1. If the event component's name already contains a hyphen, a second hyphen is added.
 For example, `external-application` becomes `external--application`.
  2. If the event component's name contains a period, the period is replaced with `-dot-`.
 For example, `order.created` becomes `order-dot-created`.

- Here are some example event components that can cause channel naming collisions:
+The table includes sample channel names created according to the naming pattern:

 | Source ID                  | Event Type    | Event Type Version | Channel Name                                  |
 | :---                       | :---          | :---               | :---                                          |